 Whole Home Audio Amps and Power

 It’s not uncommon to want to distribute audio throughout your home, but how do you do it?
-There are several ways to look at whole home audio amps and power requirements: Using a single product solution, or using multiple amplifiers for each zone.
+There are several ways to look at whole-home audio amps and power requirements.
+For example, you can use a single product solution or use multiple amplifiers for each zone.
 Having the right amount of distributed power for the number of speakers you’re using is the key.
 It turns out, there are several ways to power a house full of speakers.
-Each option comes with its own strengths and weaknesses, so we’ll try to help you navigate some of the choices available to you as a consumer.
+Each option comes with its own strengths and weaknesses.
+We’ll try to help you navigate some of the choices available to you as a consumer.

 Bare Bones: Using a Speaker Selector Switch

 Using a speaker selector switch allows you to take the outputs of an amplifier and distribute them to as many as six or eight different speaker-pair locations.
 If you just wired up six or eight speakers, you’d end up frying your amp due to the mismatched load.
-Most amplifiers are simply not equipped to power more than one speaker per channel.
+Most amplifiers simply lack the power to drive more than one speaker per channel.
 A speaker selector switch actually does double duty at making sure the speaker load doesn’t present a problem for the amplifier.
 In short, it keeps it from blowing up and simply reduces power (and output) across all of the connected speakers as needed.

-There are also different types of products which fall into this category.
+There are also different types of products that fall into this category.
 First, there are simple impedance matching switches.
 These split an audio signal and route the output to any of the selected speaker pairs.
-Volume can controlled by the source, or by a local analogue volume “dimmer” switch that is installed in each of the rooms containing a speaker.
-Other systems add a volume control right on the box, so you can pre-adjust volume to each zone right from the switch.
-Still more advanced solutions are what we refer to as “control” systems that utilize RJ45 (Ethernet) cable instead of speaker wire and offer more advanced features and control options.
-Those systems aren’t really covered in the scope of this article, but companies like Russound and others have really done a lot for the consumer in these areas.
+Volume can be controlled by the source, or by a local analogue volume “dimmer” switch.
+You install these in each room containing a speaker.
+Other systems add a volume control right on the box.
+That lets you pre-adjust the volume to each zone right from the switch.
+Still more advanced solutions are what we refer to as “control” systems.
+These utilize RJ45 (Ethernet) cable instead of speaker wire.
+These offer more advanced features and control options.
+We don’t really cover those systems in the scope of this article.
+However, companies like Russound and others have really done a lot for the consumer in these areas.